technicalflow/ovh-domain-dns/README.md

 Do so by installing gnu-sed and changing code to gsed <br>
 There are also getip.service and getip.timer file in order to run the script in schedule <br>
 ## Python
-Again very simple script using OVH library (remember to run pip install ovh) <br>
+Again very simple script using OVH library (remember to run pip install ovh). <br>
 It also write the result to file and compare it before next run. <br>
-Remember to fullfill ovh.conf file with data from creating a token <br>
+Remember to fullfill ovh.conf file with data from creating a token. <br>
-In order to read the myip.txt file remember to run code including directory it is placed in <br>
+In order to read the myip.txt file remember to run code including it's directory. <br>
 ## Terraform
 I managed also to create a terraform option. <br>
 It has one caviot - if it is run for the first time (no tfstate file) <br>
-the domain need to be without "A" records, as it will create new one "A" record - not update any existing ones <br>
+the domain needs to be without "A" records, as terraform will create new one "A" record <br> and not update any existing ones on first run.
+Result would be two "A" records. <br>
 Also remember to enter data from token creation into terraform.auto.tfvars file.<br>

-### Token
+## Token
 In order to get your application key and secret please visit: https://www.ovh.com/auth/api/createToken <br>
-and create token as on the picture below (change {zone} for your domain name) and enter "/domain/zone/{zone}/record/*" <br>
+Create token as on the picture below (change {zone} for your domain name) and enter "/domain/zone/{zone}/record/*" <br>
 for all four methods (GET, PUT, POST, DELETE) and in order to refresh domain add POST for "/domain/zone/{zone}/refresh" <br>
 ![Token image](token.jpg "Token")